Department of Infectious Diseases

 Profile

-• Comprehensive teaching of medical students in Infectious Diseases (ID): Clinical skills training, problem-based learning modules, practical training.
-Teaching students of Dental Medicine and Biomedical Sciences.
+• Comprehensive teaching in undergraduate medical education in Infectious Diseases (ID): lectures, clinical skills training, problem-based learning modules, practical training.
+Lectures in undergraduate education in dental medicine and biomedical sciences.
+Supervision of master thesis and dissertations.

-• Accredited for postgraduate education in Infectious Diseases, Infection Prevention, and Tropical and Travel Medicine.
+• Accredited for postgraduate education in Infectious Diseases, Infection Prevention and control, and Tropical and Travel Medicine.

 • Broad expertise and activities in clinical-epidemiological research and longitudinal cohort studies (e.g. Swiss HIV Cohort Study, NIH-IeDEA, Swiss Transplant Cohort Study, Swissnoso).